academyhq/academyhq.github.io/_posts/2019-06-28-spring-boot-2-oauth2-authorization-server.md

 `security.oauth2.resource.jwt.key-uri` property instead of the `security.oauth2.resource.jwk.key-set-uri`, which does expect a standards compliant response.

 ### Conclusion
-This guide demonstrated how to implement a customer OAuth authorization server using Spring Boot 2 and Spring Security 5.
+This guide demonstrated how to implement an OAuth 2 authorization server using Spring Boot 2 and Spring Security 5.

+In the next [guide][spring-boot-oauth2-resource-server] we will discuss how we can leverage this authorization server to build and secure resources of a resource server.

 The complete, working solution is available in [GitHub][spring-boot-oauth2-authorization-server.git].

 [spring-boot-oauth2-authorization-server.git]: https://github.com/academyhq/spring-boot-oauth2-authorization-server
+[spring-boot-oauth2-resource-server]: /2019/07/06/spring-boot-2-oauth2-resource-server